mflaxman/blind-xpub/README.md

 <details>
   <summary>Ian Coleman BIP39 Verification</summary>

-You can validate on this on an airgap computer using [Ian Coleman’s popular open-source tool](https://iancoleman.io/bip39/) and [Jameson Lopp's xpub converter for SLIP132 version byte encoding](https://jlopp.github.io/xpub-converter/).
+You can validate on this on an airgap computer using [Ian Coleman’s popular open-source tool](https://iancoleman.io/bip39/).

 #### Derivation path from xpub: